 Use of Telex Headsets in Nuclear Power Plants.
 UTC has been working with the Nuclear Energy Institute to support utilities that seek to continue to use Telex headsets in nuclear power plants.
 While the FCC has provided utilities with a conditional waiver to continue to operate these systems on an unlicensed basis, it is considering rules for the use of the 600 MHz band which could affect the ability of utilities to operate in this band going forward.
 UTC is working with NEI to seek permanent relief for utilities that are operating these Telex headsets in nuclear power plant.

-The FCC is developing rules for a reverse auction for access to some of the $18 billion in funding that is available to provide broadband to unserved areas, under the Connect America Fund.
+Over the last several years, the FCC has issued billions in grant funding to assist the deployment of broadband service in rural America.
+From the $20.4 billion Rural Digital Opportunity Fund to prior programs under the Connect America Fund umbrella, electric utilities are well suited to bring broadband connectivity to unserved and underserved locations.
 UTC has been working with the FCC to develop rules that would promote access to funding for robust, affordable and reliable broadband services in rural America that are reasonably comparable in terms of quality and cost to the broadband services that are available in urban and suburban areas of the country.
 UTC believes that this is an investment in the future of these communities, and that the rules should promote the deployment of broadband networks that are future-proof and would promote economic growth and improve education and health care.
 Utilities represent a real solution to the digital divide and the FCC should promote access to funding by utilities to deploy broadband networks and offer robust, affordable and reliable broadband services to rural America.

 UTC filed reply comments in support of two petitions, one by Microsoft Corporation, Mid-Atlantic Broadband Communities Corporation (MBC) and other petitioners, and the other petition by Boulder Valley School District, which seek to extend E-rate (i.e. the Connect America Fund Schools and Libraries Program) to apply to broadband for off-campus use and to waive the requirement for the E-rate applicant to cost allocate the portion of the traffic attributable to off-campus use.
 UTC echoed comments on the record that supported these petitions as a way to remedy the so-called homework gap that results when students cannot access the Internet from their homes, even though they have Internet access at their schools.
 UTC also debunked comments that opposed the petitions arguing that E-rate shouldn’t be extended to apply to off-campus broadband because of insufficient safeguards to ensure that funding was actually used for educational purposes.